IDScanNet/VSOnlineHistoryExportSample/README.md

 # Request Headers
 ## Required Header
-prevent redirect to login page
+prevent redirect to login page when request was not authorized

 |Name|Value|
 |-----|------|